-Apache Kafka is a software where topics can be defined (think of a topic as a category).
-Applications may connect to this system and transfer a message onto the topic.
-A message can include any kind of information.
-It could, for example, have information about an event that has happened on your website, or it could just be a simple text message that is supposed to trigger an event.
-Another application may connect to the system and process messages from a topic.
+The applications sending messages to Apache Kafka are called producers.
+A message can include any information; for example, information about an event on your website, or it could just be a simple text message that is supposed to trigger an event.
+Applications that connect to Kafka and read the data are called consumers.

-A complete beginner guide for Apacha Kafka can be found here .
+A complete beginner guide for Apache Kafka can be found here .

-Zookeeper is a top-level software developed by Apache that acts as a centralized service and it keeps track of status of the Kafka cluster nodes and it also keeps track of Kafka topics, partitions etc. All our plans has a managed Zookeeper cluster.
+Zookeeper is a top-level software developed by Apache that acts as a centralized service, keeping track of the status of the Kafka cluster nodes and of Kafka topics, partitions, etc. All of our plans have a managed Zookeeper cluster.
 More information about Zookeeper can be found here .

-This is the error that you get when your application cannot verify the certificate from your kafka broker, this could mean three things:
+Your client application cannot verify the certificate from the Kafka broker, which could mean three things:

 First verify that you have entered the correct URL to all the brokers.

 We guarantee at least 99.95% availability on all dedicated plans.
-CloudKarafka will refund 50% of the cost of the plan for outages longer then that.
-Request of refund must be submitted in writing, within 30 days from the outage to which they refer, via email to firstname.lastname@example.org
+CloudKarafka will refund 50% of the cost of the plan for longer outages.
+Requests for refunds must be submitted in writing, within 30 days from the outage to which they refer, via email to firstname.lastname@example.org

 We guarantee a maximum 30 minute initial response time on critical issues correctly submitted to our support system.